Mr-VincentW/PhotoShow/docs/README.md

 **PhotoShow** is a browser extension that lets you view and download high-definition images simply by hovering over thumbnails or links.
 It works seamlessly across all your favorite websites.

+> [!NOTE]
-> :information_source: _Note: The source code in this repo is no longer updated since migrating to Extension Manifest V3.
-PhotoShow is actively maintained and keeps evolving._
+> The source code in this repo is no longer updated since migrating to Extension Manifest V3.
+PhotoShow is actively maintained and keeps evolving.

 <br />
 <br />